MicrosoftDocs/azure-docs/articles/cloud-services/cloud-services-dotnet-diagnostics-performance-counters.md

 ### Specify the storage account

 To persist your diagnostics information to your Azure Storage account, you must specify a connection string in your service configuration (ServiceConfiguration.cscfg) file.

-Azure Tools for Visual Studio version 1.4 (August 2011) and later allows you to have different configuration files (ServiceConfiguration.cscfg) for Local and Cloud.
-Multiple service configurations are useful for diagnostics because you can use the Storage Emulator for local testing free of charge while maintaining a separate configuration file for production.
+For Azure SDK 2.5 the Storage Account can be specified in the diagnostics.wadcfgx file.

 >[AZURE.NOTE] These instructions only apply to Azure SDK 2.4 and below.
 For Azure SDK 2.5 the Storage Account can be specified in the diagnostics.wadcfgx file.